angelkurten/response_handler_lib/README.md

 - HTTP Interceptor class for handling HTTP requests and responses with built-in error handling.
 - Convert `Response` to JSON format.
 - Customizable logger for error reporting.
+- Add context information to responses.
+- Enable or disable context and error location (`where`) in JSON output.

 ## Installation